-Student Affairs is here to assist students with their graduate school journey inside and outside of the classroom, whether they are relocating to Utah or coming for their weeklong onsite visit.
-We offer a variety of resources and services available on-campus or virtually, such as housing and transportation information, ways to get involved, and more.
-Please browse the services below.
+Student Affairs is here to assist students with their graduate school journey inside and outside of the classroom.
+We offer a variety of resources and services available on-campus or virtually, such as housing and transportation information, and ways to get involved.
+Please browse our services below.

 Housing & Transportation

-RMUoHP is conveniently located within .5 mile from a Utah Transit Authority (UTA) UVX Express bus stop and a mile away from the UTA Provo Frontrunner Trax Station.
-Please find Frontrunner and bus maps here.
+RMU is conveniently located within .5 mile from a Utah Transit Authority (UTA) bus stop, a mile away from the Provo Central Station for the Frontrunner commuter train.
+Please find the UTA Frontrunner and bus maps here.

 Healthcare & Emergency

-Residential students are required to provide evidence of health insurance coverage to the University upon enrollment.
-Should a student need to purchase coverage, they may seek options through a preferred agent or agency or the government (e.g., Medicaid).
+Residential students are required to provide proof of health insurance coverage to the University upon enrollment.
+If you need to purchase coverage, you can explore your options through a preferred agent or agency or the government (e.g., Medicaid).

 Additional Healthcare Resources:

 In case of emergency, a student should immediately dial 911 and then report the emergency to a University employee.
-In all buildings the University has available first aid kits and an automated external defibrillator.
+There are first aid kits and an automated external defibrillator in all University buildings.
 While on campus, any student, employee, or guest of the University that requires emergency medical attention may have the required care summoned from local resources at the discretion of the employee(s).

 Emergencies – Dial 911